-This butter pound cake recipe is a classic, old fashioned cake recipe.
-If you are new to baking cakes, this is an excellent cake recipe to start with.
+The cake is very simple and easy to make and if you are new to baking cakes, this is an excellent cake recipe to start with.

-This recipe also includes some milk and this helps with the soft and moist texture of the cake.
-There are no other ingredients in this classic pound cake recipe other than the small amount of salt and vanilla, and that makes this a simple and easy vanilla pound cake recipe.
+- This recipe also includes some milk and this helps with the soft and moist texture of the cake.
+There are no other ingredients in this classic pound cake recipe other than the small amount of salt and vanilla, and that makes this a super simple and easy vanilla pound cake recipe.

-The other point about this butter pound cake recipe is that I have calculated the recipe for various cake tin sizes, so if you want to use this easy recipe to make pound cakes in various different round and square cake tins, you have the full ingredients measure below in the recipe card.
+- I have calculated the recipe for various cake tin sizes, so if you want to use this easy recipe to make pound cakes in various different round and square cake tins, you have the full ingredients measure below in the recipe card.

 Seen on this page is my layered butter pound cake frosted with vanilla buttercream.
 This cake can also be frosted with a simple lemon glaze, caramel drizzle or even cream cheese frosting.
 The choice is yours!